How to Become a Phlebotomist

 • The American Society for Clinical Pathology (ASCP)

 Fees for these exams and the format of the tests vary.
 Fees range from $58 to $200.
-The phlebotomy exam through the National Center for Competency Testing, as an example, comprises 125 scored questions and 25 unscored pretest items.
+The phlebotomy exam through the National Center for Competency Testing, for example, comprises 100 scored questions and 25 unscored pretest items.
 Students have three hours for testing and may need to demonstrate practical knowledge of some skills, such as taking blood.
 For a comprehensive guide, please visit our page on phlebotomy certification.

 Step 4: Maintain Certification (annually)